z0mbix/rolecule/README.md

 as the current role, that directory will be mounted at `/etc/ansible/roles` in the container so ansible can find them.

-Support for using roles from a galaxy server is not yet implemented.

 ## Instances

 These are instances of each test scenario, allowing you can test different ansible tags with specific test files.